 Director, Institute for European Studies

-Mabel Berezin is Professor of Sociology at Cornell University.
+Mabel Berezin is Distinguished Professor of Arts and Sciences in Sociology at Cornell University.
 Her expertise lies in the area of extreme and exclusionary forms of nationalism, such as fascism and right-wing populist politics, and the threats that these phenomena pose to democratic political culture and governance.
 Berezin has written books on Italian fascism; on territorial politics in Europe; and on contemporary French and Italian right-wing politics.
 Europe is her principal research area but the comparison to United States is increasingly becoming a focus.
 Her work explores how meaning systems shape and interact with political practices and institutions.
 Berezin’s cross cutting and interdisciplinary research agenda allows her to cast a wide net over the interpretation of current as well as past political events.

 She is the author of Making the Fascist Self: The Political Culture of Interwar Italy which was awarded the J. David Greenstone Prize by the American Political Science Association and which Choice named an "Outstanding Academic Book of 1997"; Illiberal Politics in Neoliberal Times: Culture, Society and Populism in the New Europe; and co-editor with Martin Schain of Europe without Borders: Remapping Territory, Citizenship, and Identity in a Transnational Age.